Sara-Alkhamri/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+    -   Middleware
+    -   Server-Side Routing

 - [ ] Describe Middleware?
+    -   Middleware allows you to check for certain things before making an api call.
+It gets inserted and checked after the client makes a request but before the request is listened for by the API.

 - [ ] Describe a Resource?
+    -   Resource is a term used to represent primary data in the context of an API.
 - [ ] What can the API return to help clients know if a request was successful?
+    -   HTTP response status codes tell us whether or not a specific HTTP request was successfully completed (and if not, why not).
 - [ ] How can we partition our application into sub-applications?
+    -   We divide our application into separte routes

 ## Project Setup